 Any local government failing to implement GASB standards is subject to penalties and restrictions, including withdrawal of eligibility for economic and community development grants and reduction of bank excise tax and Hall income tax revenues (not to exceed 5 percent of the total amount due in any fiscal year) until the local government is in compliance.
 If a school system fails to comply, then it will not be eligible for certain state funded education grants as determined by the comptroller and the commissioner of education.
 If a county highway department fails to comply, then the comptroller and the commissioner of revenue shall determine the amount reduction of monthly state gasoline tax proceeds going to the county.
 The gasoline tax proceeds reduced will be held in reserve and allocated to the county upon the county becoming compliant as determined by the comptroller.

 The comptroller will provide a list of professional firms to any local government not in compliance with GASB standards to assist in the work plan.
 The local government must provide funds for the cost of this assistance.

 The comptroller will review and evaluate the financial management system in those county governments not in compliance with GASB standards.
 The comptroller will then make a recommendation to the county legislative body on how to improve the system to facilitate compliance.
 The county legislative body has 90 days from receiving the recommendation to take action on it.

-Local governments are encouraged to form an audit committee, and the comptroller may require it for local governments not in compliance with GASB standards by June 30, 2008, or having recurring findings or material weakness in internal control for three or more consecutive years.
-T.C.A. § 9-1-105.
+Local governments are encouraged to form an audit committee, and the comptroller may require it for local governments not in compliance with GASB standards, or having recurring findings or material weakness in internal control for three or more consecutive years.
+T.C.A. § 9-3-405.
 The audit committee, if created, must establish a process to allow employees, taxpayers, and other citizens to report confidentially any suspected illegal, improper, wasteful or fraudulent activity, and the records of the reports and investigations are declared confidential.
 T.C.A. § 9-3-406.